Terradue/doc-tep-geohazards/source/community-guide/user.rst

 5. In a new tab, access again https://geohazards-tep.eu/#!

-6. Click on **Sign-in**, you are automatically redirected to the Terradue platform signin page.
+6. Click on **Sign-in**, you are automatically redirected to the Terradue sign-in page.

 .. figure:: ../includes/user-signin-2.png
 	:align: center